Wax Bomb - one of my top sellers

 Macrostock - Alamy

 To continue with the experiments, in January 2008 I applied to Alamy, which is a macrostock site that allows internet uploading.
-You have to upsize the images according to a rather confusing archaic system - upsize based on the size of an 8 bit TIFF file, then save as .jpg. (a much easier way to describe it is over about 16.8 megapixels.
-Anyway, I got in, but with only 4 images, I haven't gotten any sales yet.
+You have to upsize the images according to a rather confusing archaic system - upsize based on the size of an 8 bit TIFF file, then save as .jpg. (a much easier way to describe this process is resize to over about 16.8 megapixels).
+Anyway, I got in, but with only a few images, I haven't gotten any sales yet, and very few "zooms".
 Check out the links below...

 Stock photography by Tom Grundy at Alamy